For Property Owners

 A manager charging fewer points can still cost more if they underprice the home, miss demand spikes, or let stay quality erode.

-Every OTA-heavy booking carries commission drag
+Every marketplace-heavy booking carries commission cost

 If your mix never improves beyond Airbnb and Vrbo, commissions keep taxing the property even when demand is strong.